Whether in-house or on an outsourced team, the right talent makes a difference

 With outsourced billing partners, you’re no longer directly responsible for training and day-to-day supervision to ensure that those details are current, nor are you responsible for staff incentives and retention.
 Whether or not that is a con depends on your own strengths and on how much you trust your outsourced billing partner.
 In some cases, delegating some of that responsibility to an experienced outside team can actually be a pro — just make sure you find a billing partner whose standard and values mirror your own.

 Here’s another potential con: Many billing providers give only high-level insights into the status of your account.
 If monthly reports are only surface level, it can be harder to identify bad habits or consistent errors that could be costing your practice over time.
-Gentem is an exception: we offer your practice a live dashboard with summary data and individual claim level detail.
+Gentem is an exception: we offer your practice a live medical billing dashboard with summary data and individual claim level detail.

 This allows you to see everything from how much your clinic has earned over any time period to how an individual claim was coded, and everything in between.